23-Year-Old Goalie – New York Islanders

 Signed a three-year, entry-level contract with the Maple Leafs in July of 2013.

-Gibson was returned on loan to AHL Bridgeport on Tuesday.
+Gibson has been reassigned to AHL Bridgeport on Tuesday.

 To instantly reveal our fantasy analysis of every player – including Christopher Gibson – simply subscribe now.